-

 Follow us on LinkedIn: Maryland Carey Law Moot Court Board

-When reviewing these Diversity Statements and throughout the tryout process, the Moot Court Board will be taking active steps to ensure that the Board does not discriminate on the basis of age, ancestry, arrest record, color, conviction record, creed, disability, gender, marital status, national origin, parental status, political affiliation or belief, race, religion, sex, sexual orientation, pregnancy, or socioeconomic status.
+Throughout the tryout process, the Moot Court Board will be taking active steps to ensure that the Board does not discriminate on the basis of age, ancestry, arrest record, color, conviction record, creed, disability, gender, marital status, national origin, parental status, political affiliation or belief, race, religion, sex, sexual orientation, pregnancy, or socioeconomic status.
+Additionally, Moot Court members will be required to complete anti-discrimination training before judging in any moot court competitions at the University of Maryland.

 Moot Court Board Definitions: